iomicroservices/baselink-nuxt/content/blog/blog-test-2.md

 ---
 title: TEST 2
 date: 26th Jan 2023
-description: In Nuxt3 project tailwind css intellisense doesn't seems to work properly.
+description: In Nuxt3 project tailwind css intellisense doesn’t seems to work properly.
 In this blog I will share a workaround to fix this issue.
 image: /images/blogs-img/blog2.jpg
 alt: Hwo to fix tailwind intellisense in nuxt3 project
 ogImage: /images/blogs-img/blog2.jpg